iCliniq Logo

 Hi doctor,

-My father is 63 years old and has rashes in his neck.
-He had rash before and got medication by a family doctor (a Steroid and Zantac).
+My father is 63 years old and has rashes on his neck.
+He had a rash before and got medication from a family doctor (a steroid and Zantac).
 He is also taking allergy medication.
 Since then the previous rash subsided.
-Now that he completed his 30 days prescription, he got another set of rashes and has irritation and burning sensation and redness.
+Now that he completed his 30-day prescription, he got another set of rashes and has irritation, burning sensation, and redness.
 Can you prescribe for his symptoms?

 Answered by Dr. Vinay Kumar